chrisjuchem/CakBot/README.md

 ### Flags

  - -d : deletes the users message calling the bot
- - -temp [seconds] : The bot's response will disappear after [seconds] seconds.
+ - -temp seconds> : The bot's response will disappear after the given amount of seconds.
+ - -q : quiet; no response from the bot
+ - -p : respond in a pm
+ - -v/l : long/verbose response
+ - -o <hash> : an options hash

 ## Dependencies

-Uses ruby version 2.3.3, but probably also works with other versions just fine.
+Uses ruby version 2.3.3, but probably also works with other versions just fine (2.1+ required for discord rb tho).

 Initially cloned from the dicordrb repository, then modified.
 Cloned from this commit: https://github.com/meew0/discordrb/commit/1de6923bd5e7001d5250c1bd8a78ff36be7d247e